codereading/codereading_thor/README.md

 	from /Users/adam/.rvm/gems/ruby-1.9.3-p194-Ruby@codereading/bin/ruby_noexec_wrapper:14:in `eval'
 	from /Users/adam/.rvm/gems/ruby-1.9.3-p194-Ruby@codereading/bin/ruby_noexec_wrapper:14:in `<main>'
 ```
+The stacktrace is ordered with the last method called being first. i.e.
 The top line is the last method called - the method with our raise call.
 The bottom line is the birthpoint of the program.